HaniKazmi94/Sofar_Assignment/README.md

 * Syed Hani Hussain Kazmi
 * Muhammad Talha Siddiqui

-Part done by Group A:

-* OpenCV apps

 #### Group B

 * Jacopo Favaro
 * Fabrizio Zavanone

-Part done by Group B:

-* Architecture of the System
-* Description of the System’s Architecture

 ## Objective of the Project